siran/writing/posts/The Maxwell Universe Research Program.md

 If a phenomenon follows from continuity, geometry, or topology, no additional postulate is added.

 Minimal does not mean final.
-Minimal means parsimonious.
+Minimal means **frugal in assumptions**.

 ## Representation versus dynamics